CompilerCaster-work-projects/autofill_google_sheets-Google-Apps-Script/README.md

 | 5  | Name of the hour of the day                                   |
 | 6  | Date and day of the week                                      |

-### How to fill out the "Requirements" file using the "Work Schedule" file
+### How to fill out the "Needs" file using the "Work Schedule" file
 Let's say we want to fill out the "Needs" in Tver on September 3, 2023.
 1. Let’s see that in Tver on September 3, 4 people will work during the day and 4 people at night (different people always work day and night, this is the rule);